 Employee engagement impacts whether your organization’s productivity and profits increase or decrease.
 Companies with highly engaged employees experience higher profits, higher productivity and lower turnover.
 In contrast, companies with unengaged employees experience lower profits, lower productivity and higher turnover.
 Therefore, it is important hiring Managers to evaluate which job applicant will be productive and motivated in their job using employment tests.
 Pre-employment test help you assess employee engagement.

+Work ethic is crucial when hiring.
 Companies grow when employees exhibit strong work ethic.
 But, companies waste a lot when they hire lazy bums or slackers.

 It is important to hire employees with a good work ethic.
 Avoid hiring slackers and hire applicants who show up, work well and are productive.